bitwrestler/DCS-A-4E-C_ExportScripts/README.md

 This is a work in progress to specify a valid DCS Export-Scripts (https://github.com/s-d-a/DCS-ExportScripts) script for the Community Edition A-4E-C aircraft (https://github.com/heclak/community-a4e-c).

-The purpose is so that Stream Deck with the DCS plugin can be used to control the aircraft.
+The purpose is so that Stream Deck, with the DCS plugin (https://github.com/enertial/streamdeck-dcs-interface), can be used to control the aircraft.
+Of course, once the export script is made, it can be used for lots of things.
 Export-Scripts has all official planes, but I could not find one for the A-4E-C.

 /dev - contains sample files and scripts to pull debugging data and generate settings